 At Disneyland, there’s Napa Rose and Carthay Circle Restaurant.
 At Walt Disney World, there’s Victoria & Albert’s, Jiko, California Grill (and perhaps others).
 At Tokyo Disney Resort, there’s Magellan’s and Teddy Roosevelt Lounge (and perhaps their Club 33).

-While all of those might be interesting comparisons to the original Club 33, I think Walt’s – An American Restaurant is the most fascinating because it’s the most analogous.
+While all of those might be interesting comparisons to the original Club 33, the most fascinating is Walt’s – An American Restaurant because it’s the most analogous.

 Note that this comparison focuses solely on theme and design, which I believe are the defining characteristics of Disney restaurants (great meals can be found in abundance among real world restaurants; usually better and at lower price points).
 If we were discussing food, Club 33 trounces Walt’s, and that’s even taking into account the dramatically-improved new menu at Walt’s, which is quite good.